-The SMA Mountain Bike Masters Program is designed for campers who love to mountain bike and want to ride world class single track trails every day.
-Each summer we ride some of the best trails on the East Coast: the Allegrippis Trails at Raystown Lake and the trails in the Rothrock State Forest.
+The SMA Mountain Bike Masters Program is designed for campers who love to mountain bike and want to ride world-class single track trails every day.
+Each summer we ride some of the best trails on the East Coast: the Allegrippis Trails at Raystown Lake and the trails in Rothrock State Forest.

 The thrill of mountain biking is unique, and that’s why we keep chasing it!
 Campers in the Mountain Bike Masters program will ride every morning and then choose from other activities in the afternoon.
 Riding with other teens who are as excited about biking as you are is an incredible feeling!

 If you’re passionate about mountain biking and want to improve your skills while having fun, you will LOVE our Mountain Bike Masters program!

 The foundation of our Mountain Bike Masters program is fun with a healthy dose of skill improvement.
 Our staff start by evaluating campers’ riding strengths and identifying areas of improvement.
 Our instructors take the time to teach both basic and advanced riding skills, such as the proper attack position for every situation, braking, cornering, building speed through rollers and more.
 Besides creating this learning environment, the Mountain Bike Masters program provides campers the opportunity to practice those techniques on the trail and at the skills park.

 Mature, knowledgeable, and fun camp counselors are the backbone of our camp and especially of our Mountain Bike Masters program.
 Our experienced staff evaluate riders and teach a range of riding techniques to help campers take their biking to the next level!